November 11, 2019

 Note: To date, Carfax hasn’t laid off anyone to my knowledge as a result of a team move.
 Employees displaced by those events have so far just gone to other teams internally.
 But to me it still feels like the writing is on the wall for a total outsourcing.

 Anyways, I just wanted to articulate some things that really frustrated me about Carfax.
 There are a lot of good things about working at Carfax too.
-But to be true to the title, I really just wanted to articulate why I left.
+But to be true to the title, I really just wanted to say why I left.

 I also interacted with a ton of great people and met some great friends — many of whom I’ll be working with at EquipmentShare.